Luis Arraez Player Props: Marlins vs. Mets

 Luis Arraez At The Plate (2022)

-- Among the qualifying hitters in MLB play last season, he ranked fourth in batting average, 11th in on-base percentage, and 73rd in slugging.
+- Among the qualifying batters in MLB action last season, his batting average ranked fourth, his on-base percentage ranked 11th, and he was 73rd in the league in slugging.

-- Arraez picked up an RBI in 34 of 144 games last season (23.6%), including 10 occasions when he drove in multiple runs (6.9%).
-He had three or more RBIs in four games.
+- Arraez picked up an RBI in 34 games last season out of 144 (23.6%), including multiple RBIs in 6.9% of those games (10 times) and three or more RBIs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.